caddis/streeng/README.md

 Example:

 	{exp:streeng encode="yes"}
-		String will encode prime quotation marks as &quot; entities.
+		Streeng will encode prime quotation marks as &quot; entities.
 	{/exp:streeng}

 Result:

-	String will encode prime quotation marks as &amp;quot; entities.
+	Streeng will encode prime quotation marks as &amp;quot; entities.

 Or you can reverse the process with decode="yes".